-- 3.6.4 The under provision of private rented and social rented housing within the Parish when compared to the national average may be due to a number of factors, including its location, resident demographic and wider accessibility. - 3.6.5 At present there are 5 households on the housing register who have selected Aldingbourne as their first choice area for housing in Arun District. - 3.6.6 The 2011 census profile that there has been a net migration of people into the area in all categories except in those aged 15-24 years.
+3.6.6 The 2011 census profile shows that there has been a net migration of people into the area in all categories except in those aged 15-24 years.
 Although the affordability of housing is higher than the national average the median house price for semi-detached houses, terraced housing and flats is comparable to the national average.